Sometimes, birds need our help. Here are answers to important questions about doing just that.

 Do baby birds have to be taught to fly?

 Birds instinctively know how to fly.
-When a young bird leaves the nest, its feathers aren’t completely grown, but it’ll optimistically take flight in a great leap of faith in its ability to go airborne.
+When a young bird leaves the nest, its feathers aren’t entirely grown, but it’ll optimistically take flight in a great leap of faith in its ability to go airborne.
 It simply takes a jump and spreads its wings.
 It may first fly only a few feet and plop to the ground.
 But it’ll hone its skills over the next few days.
 The parents will carefully watch over their little offspring and bring it food for a few days up to a few weeks, depending on the species.
-You can tell when a bird is nearly ready to leave its nest, as you’ll see it hanging halfway out of its birdhouse opening or perched on the rim of its nest.
+You can tell when a bird is nearly ready to leave its nest as you’ll see it hanging halfway out of its birdhouse opening or perched on the rim of its nest.

 How do birds stay warm in winter?